ajsimas/the-pragmatic-firewall-engineer/Core.md

 maintainability in firewall policy.
 While the specific choices you make are less important than the act of choosing and applying them consistently, it’s critical that they are documented clearly and that your entire team understands and follows them.
-This will prevent confusion, reduces errors, and simplify ongoing management.
+This will prevent confusion, reduce errors, and simplify ongoing management.

 ### Naming conventions